OpenWIS/openwis-documentation/_minutes/2017-07-20-OpenWIS-Board-Meeting-2017-July.md

     52. WQ - I hope we have OpenWIS v5 in mind when we do these PoCs.
     53. JT - Yes, we're looking for TC oversight to ensure we get value for money.
     54. RGr - One important element of the proposal was having some freedom: they may not be components of OpenWIS v5 because that would constrain the ideas.
 We want to differentiate between the technical and functional aspects.
-    55. WQ - I am concerned that PoCs doesn't just ignore OpenWIS v5.
+    55. WQ - I am concerned that PoCs don't just ignore OpenWIS v5.
     56. MDA - Ok, we continue the discussion next time.
 9. **Review of budget for 2017 (in consequence of agenda item 8 above)**
     1. **Review of budget**